Working with non-English languages

 Step 2: Locate the graph extraction prompts

 The prompts used during knowledge extraction control the language of the output graph.
-To modify them:
+From the Workflows page, select Prompt Management and switch to the Workbench view.

 Find these two prompts which are used to build context graphs: